-Note: All metal prices except steel and iron ore refer to generic third-month contracts; all energy and agricultural prices refer to generic front-month unless otherwise stated; MEPS Carbon Steel contract as of September 2015; performances as of February 10 2016.
+Note: All metal prices except steel and iron ore refer to generic third-month contracts; all energy and agricultural prices refer to generic front-month unless otherwise stated; performances as of May 12 2016.
 Source: Bloomberg, BMI

 Demographic Forecast

 Demographic analysis is a key pillar of BMI's macroeconomic and industry forecasting model.
 Not only is the total population of a country a key variable in consumer demand, but an understanding of the demographic profile is essential to understanding issues ranging from future population trends to productivity growth and government spending requirements.